Kate Nash: Artistry

+Personal life

-Nash has stated that she is attracted to men and women and is attracted to people for who they are.
-She became one of the founding members of Featured Artists' Coalition in March 2009 and supported the Office of Fair Trading's Just Tick It campaign that September.
+Nash has stated that she is bisexual and that she is attracted to men and women as people for who they are.
+In March 2009, she became one of the founding members of Featured Artists' Coalition, and supported the Office of Fair Trading's Just Tick It campaign that September.
 After releasing her second album, Nash spent her time visiting schools and donating instruments, and setting up the Kate Nash Rock 'N Roll for Girls After School Music Club.
 She was inspired to do the last of these by Kathleen Hanna, who had run similar in America, and after learning at a 2010 panel that 14% of songwriters registered with PRS for Music were women.
-In addition, she, Sam Duckworth, two of the Kaiser Chiefs, and Emmy the Great batted cleanup after the August 2011 London riots.
+She, Sam Duckworth, two of the Kaiser Chiefs, and Emmy the Great batted cleanup after the August 2011 London riots.

 In August 2012, she, Jarvis Cocker, Johnny Marr, and Alex Kapranos all signed a letter calling on Vladimir Putin to release Pussy Riot from prison; later that month, she and several other musicians (Note: The Knife, Lykke Li, Peter Bjorn and John, Nick Zinner, The Hives, Miike Snow, Le Tigre's JD Samson, and others.) appeared in a Peaches video supporting Pussy Riot.
 Nash also became a global ambassador for Because I Am a Girl in January 2013, with whom she later mounted her own campaign, Protect a Girl; her campaign was named with the intention of gaining support from men.

-Nash set up Girl Gang in 2015, a YouTube and Tumblr community encouraging people like her to be themselves.
+In 2015, Nash set up Girl Gang, a YouTube and Tumblr community encouraging people like her to be themselves.
 After BuzzFeed listed Nash at number nine on a 2017 listicle titled "33 Singers That Only Exist In The Memories Of British Millennials", she responded passionately on Twitter, prompting BuzzFeed to defend the article as tongue-in-cheek.
-She then became an ambassador for Keychange in 2019, a PRS-funded initiative campaigning for gender equality in music festivals.
+In 2019, she became an ambassador for Keychange, a PRS-funded initiative campaigning for gender equality in music festivals.

 In 2021, having been inspired by the collapse of Burger Records and her own poor sex education, she set up Safety Chain, which aimed to teach sex education to those in the music industry.
 In November 2024, after discovering that her 9 Sad Symphonies Tour was making a loss, she announced that she was selling pictures of her buttocks on OnlyFans to subsidise its losses; her account was marketed with the slogan "Butts for Tour Buses".

 By March 2025, her account had diversified into pay-per-view feet content and comedic food-based erotica.
 As part of the campaign, and in collaboration with Save Our Scene, she protested outside the offices of Spotify and Live Nation Entertainment to raise awareness of their profits.
 In February 2025, she became a patron of Music Venue Trust and urged her fans to fill out a survey by Music Fans's Voice, a review of the live music industry.